In the world of smartphones, it's impossible to ignore the influence of Samsung.

 Released March 2016 The second part of the two-pronged Galaxy assault on the early 2016 smartphone market is the Galaxy S7 edge.
 Once again, the edge moniker refers to Samsung's dual-curved display, rolling off on both sides of the front of the phone.
 They're now met with gentle curves on the rear glass, too, making for an all around much more pleasant experience in the hand.

-Most of the hardware is the same as the smaller, 'regular' Galaxy S7, with a larger battery inside and of course, the display.
-But to say this is a 5.5-inch phone, Samsung did a phenomenal job with making it feel smaller than it actually is.
+Most of the hardware is the same as the smaller, "regular" Galaxy S7, with a larger battery inside and of course, the display.
+Sure the screen is technically 5.5-inches across, but Samsung did a phenomenal job with making it feel smaller than it actually is thanks to the curves and the tiny bezels all around.
 It costs more, too, which is to be expected.

 What Samsung did with this year's edge phone that impresses the most is by actually adding more useful software features to those curved parts of the display.
-Now you can customize a whole bunch of things to display when you swipe in from the edge of the display.
+Now you can customize a whole bunch of things to display when you swipe in from the edge.
 You can see such treats as app shortcuts, news, sports scores, even a compass if you wish, and much more.

 3. Samsung Galaxy Note 5

-Released August 2015 Samsung's fall refresh typically follows the design language of the year's Galaxy S smartphone, and the same rings true with the Note 5.
-You basically can think of this is a 5.7-inch GS6 edge+, with, only flipped upside so the back is curved instead of the front, and with an improved S Pen thrown in for good measure.
-The camera again looks to be excellent, and the software has been further updated for pen input.
+Released August 2015 Samsung's fall refresh typically follows the design language of the year's Galaxy S smartphone, and the same rings true with the Note 5 — a scaled-up and improved Galaxy S6.
+The specs are turned up a bit, the screen is bigger and just as beautiful, you get curved glass on the back for better feel and of course an improved S Pen.
+The camera again is excellent, and the software has been further updated for pen input.

-Missing this time around, however, are the removable battery and expandable storage — again, just like the rest of 2015's Samsung phones.
+Missing this time around, however, are the removable battery and expandable storage — again, just like the rest of Samsung's 2015 phones.
 That'll be a deal-breaker for some folks, for sure.

 4. Samsung Galaxy S6